Art and Activities

 Field Trips

-Each month our Community Liaison staff leads a group field trip to an art exhibition, performance, or community event in London.
+In partnership with Speak Street Art Talks, each month our English Language Coordinator co-leads a group field trip to an art exhibition, performance, or community event in London.